martcpp/crud-api-fastapi/README.md

 This is a simple RESTful API built with FastAPI for managing books.
 It allows you to perform basic CRUD (Create, Read, Update, Delete) operations on a collection of books stored in a database.

+## Note
+must have python installed if not fellow the guide [https://realpython.com/installing-python/]

 ## Setup

 1. **Clone the repository:**